alexclassroom/connect-polylang-elementor/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Assign languages to your pages/posts/Elementor templates
 5. For Elementor templates: set display conditions in Elementor for the main language template only, templates in the other languages will then get loaded via this plugin magically! :)
-6. Additionally use the native Elementor Widget: Polylang Switcher
+6. Additionally use the native Elementor Widget: Language Switcher